Green Lama

 The Green Lama is a fictional pulp magazine hero of the 1940s, created by American author Kendell Foster Crossen.
 He is commonly portrayed as a powerful Buddhist Lama, dressing in green robes with a red scarf and using his powerful skill set to fight crime.
 Slightly different versions of the same character also appeared in comic books and on the radio.
-Unlike many contemporary characters from smaller publishers, the Green Lama character is not in the public domain, as the author "wisely retained all rights to his creation".
+Unlike many contemporaneous characters from smaller publishers, the Green Lama character is not in the public domain, as the author "wisely retained all rights to his creation".